iyegoroff/spectypes/README.md

 #### validator

-Spec that tells `babel` plugin to generate a wrapper for an external transformer spec.
+Spec that tells `babel` plugin to generate a wrapper for an external validator spec.
 Any spec <b>not</b> containing `struct`, `nullish`, `map`, `filter` and `transformer` specs on successful validation will return validated object.
 Such spec has to be wrapped with `validator` when used inside another spec.

 ```ts
 import { array, validator, limit, number } from 'spectypes'